The Clear Edge

 Ready to stop running on fumes and build a system that sustains you?

-Start with Day 1 tomorrow morning.
-Set an hourly timer.
-Rate your energy honestly.
-The data you capture in the next 8 hours will reveal exactly where your capacity is going—and exactly how to protect it.
+Start with Day 1 tomorrow morning by setting an hourly timer and rating your energy honestly.
+The data you capture in the next 8 hours will reveal exactly where your capacity is going and exactly how to protect it.

 Q: How does the Founder Fuel System keep $100K+ founders from burning out while working 30-hour weeks?